brandur/mutelight-v1/content/articles/2010-07-15-building-a-command-line-environment-for-net-development-with-rake.md

 2. Open a Cygwin shell

-3. Download the Rubygems tarball from [Rubyforge](http://rubyforge.org/projects/rubygems/), unpack it, and from Cygwin run `ruby setup.rb install`
+3. Download the Rubygems tarball from [Rubyforge](http://rubyforge.org/projects/rubygems/), unpack it, and from Cygwin run `ruby setup.rb install` (your home directory in Cygwin is at `C:\cygwin\home\fyrerise` by default, a good choice of download location for the tarball)

 4. Install Rake with `gem install rake` and Bundler with `gem install bundler`